Mohammed-Saleh-Ishaq/PY-API/README.md

   1. FastAPI: A modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.

   2. Pydantic: Data validation and settings management using Python type annotations.

+  3. UUID: Universally unique identifiers for task identification.